Back to blog

 5. tool outputs

-Not all data should have equal authority.
-I use a simple hierarchy:
+Not all data should carry equal weight

 • Tier A: system-of-record outputs and approved policies